Aggregation Trees: Empirical illustration

 \section{Empirical illustration}

-In this section, we apply the methodology developed in this paper to revisit the impact of maternal smoking on birth weight using the same data set as in the previous section.\footnote{\ We provide the \textit{aggTrees} R package to facilitate the implementation of the methodology developed in this paper.
-The package is freely available on CRAN at \href{https://CRAN.R-project.org/package=aggTrees}{https://CRAN.R-project.org/package=aggTrees}.
-The associated vignette is at \href{https://riccardo-df.github.io/aggTrees/}{https://riccardo-df.github.io/aggTrees/}.} First, we review previous findings from the literature.
+In this section, we apply the methodology developed in this paper to revisit the impact of maternal smoking on birth weight using the same data set as in the previous section.
+First, we review previous findings from the literature.
 Then, we construct the sequence of optimal groupings.
 Finally, we discuss the results.